Smertig/banana/docs/api/tg/types/message.rst

    Optional.
 The supergroup has been migrated from a group with the specified identifier.
 This number may have more than 32 significant bits and some programming languages may have difficulty/silent defects in interpreting it.
 But it has at most 52 significant bits, so a signed 64-bit integer or double-precision float type are safe for storing this identifier.

-   .. cpp:member:: optional_t<message_t> pinned_message
+   .. cpp:member:: optional_t<maybe_inaccessible_message_t> pinned_message

    Optional.
 Specified message was pinned.
-Note that the Message object in this field will not contain further reply_to_message fields even if it is itself a reply.
+Note that the Message object in this field will not contain further reply_to_message fields even if it itself is a reply.

    .. cpp:member:: optional_t<invoice_t> invoice